tdubose/emotional-labor-assessment/README.md

 		* Clothing sizes
 		* Their personal style
 		* Brands of personal products (e.g. deodorant, shampoo, menstrual products)
+	* If my partner has a difficult relationship with someone, do I take care not to interfere unless they request assistance?
+And if I interfere, do I take care not to make it worse?

 * Do I take responsibility for my fair share of joint experiences?
 	* Do I contribute to the maintenance of the shared residence?